pivot-access-ltd/bma-offline-docs/backup/commission-machines.md

 -   **balance-alb**: Adaptive load balancing, includes balance-tlb plus receive load balancing (rlb) for IPV4 traffic.
 This mode does not require any special switch support.
 ARP negotiation achieves load balancing in this case.

-Press the 'Save' button when you're done.
+Press the "Save" button when you're done.

 [note]
 The MAC address defaults to the MAC address of the primary interface.